dubzzz/fast-check/example/README.md

 Property based testing used to detect race conditions in various kind of JavaScript snippets:

 - `AutocompleteField` - An autocomplete field written in React providing suggestions as soon as possible
+- `Counter` - Increment a counter stored in a DB - non atomic and atomic versions
 - `dependencyTree` - Fetch recursively dependencies for a npm package
 - `UserProfilePage` - A simple React component loading user profile on mount